Gerry Ford (businessman)

-Gerry Ford (born 4 November 1957) is a London-based American businessman and the Chief Executive of Caffè Nero, the UK's third-largest coffee chain.
-In 2020 Ford said that he had spent 70% of his life in Europe, and that this is where he developed a passion for and understanding of coffee and coffee houses.
+Gerry Ford (born 4 November 1957) is an American businessman.
+He is the founder and chief executive officer (CEO) of Caffè Nero, the third-largest coffee chain in the United Kingdom.

 Early life

 Gerry Ford is the son of an American university Professor of Education.
 He accompanied his father on sabbaticals to European countries.
 He grew up in Silicon Valley.

-Ford first attended Stanford University, where he studied Politics and International Relations.
-As well as a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University.
+Dr. Ford has a BA from Stanford University, a MALD degree from The Fletcher School at Tufts University, an MBA from INSEAD, and a PhD from Oxford University.

 Career

 His first job was as a financial analyst for Hewlett-Packard.
 He cites Bill Hewlett and Dave Packard as role models.

-He came to work in the UK for Apax Partners, a private equity company, where he stayed for three years.
+He came to the UK to work in venture capital at Apax Partners, where he stayed for three years.
 He co-founded Paladin Partners, an equity company, in 1991.

 Caffè Nero

 Caffè Nero had been established as an Italian coffee concept in South Kensington in 1990 by Ian Semp; the company with five central London branches was sold to Paladin in 1997.

 Paladin Partners established Caffè Nero in 1997 in South Kensington, with five branches.
 At the time most people drank coffee from instant coffee bought in the supermarket.
-Now the company has around 700 establishments in the UK.
-The company format was refined over the first eighteen months, and the eighth version of the format is what is now known today.
+As of January 2024, Caffè Nero has over 1,000 branches in 11 countries.

 In March 2001 the company joined the London Stock Exchange.
 He took the company off the stock exchange in 2007.
 The company's headquarters are in Covent Garden.
-Since 2007 Cafe Nero has paid no tax in the United Kingdom despite 2019 profits of £23 million.
+In 2020, Ford said that he had spent 70% of his life in Europe, and that this is where he developed a passion for and understanding of coffee and coffee houses.